Kirill228777666/3_body_problem/README.md

 - A softening parameter is added to avoid infinite forces when bodies get too close.
 - Newton’s second law of motion connects force, mass, and acceleration.
 - The system of differential equations is solved numerically using the **Runge–Kutta 4th order method**, which provides good accuracy and performance.

----

-## 📜 License
-This project is open-source and free to use for educational and personal purposes.